microsoft/FluidFramework/BREAKING.md

 Corresponding interfaces have been introduced as well: `IGenericNetworkError`, `IAccessDeniedError`, and `IFileNotFoundError`;
 they are functionally identical to the former `IConnectionError`, just differentiated for ease of use.

+### Changes to createComponent in IComponentContext, IHostRuntime, and ContainerRuntime

+The createComponent call in IHostRuntime is now deprecated, affecting ContainerRuntime and any other classes that implement that interface.
+The createComponent call in IComponentContext is now deprecated.
+Instead, users should either use the createAndAttachComponent call available in SharedComponent to add them from within a component or _createComponentWithProps in IHostRuntime to add component from the runtime.

 ## 0.15 Breaking Changes